 Opinion Writing for 1st Graders – Writing Prompt Worksheet Bundle

-Each worksheet included in this resource provides the student with a thought-provoking question and accompanying visual reference.
-Students will form their own opinions on the topics, and use the primary-style writing lines to develop their own piece of quality opinion writing.
+Each worksheet in this resource provides the student with a thought-provoking question and accompanying visual reference.
+Students will form their own opinions on the topics and use the primary-style writing lines to develop their own pieces of quality opinion writing.
 The resource includes engaging opinion prompts such as:

 - Which dessert tastes the best?
 Cupcakes or Ice Cream?

 - Which holiday is more fun?
 Halloween or Christmas?

 - Which season of the year is the best?
 Summer or Winter?

 - Are spiders or snakes the creepiest animals?

 The resource includes ten worksheets covering ten different opinion writing topics for kindergarten, first-grade, and possibly even second-grade students.
 Simply print the sheet you need, and you’re off on the journey to amazing opinion writing samples.
 It is also available in an Interactive Google Slides format, allowing digital learners to participate.

 In addition to independent student work time, use this worksheet as an activity for:

 - Fast finishers